tyxuan02/JomMakan/README.md

 - Ham Zhi Ying
 - Chow Jie Lun

-Run this app on Pixel 60 API 30 emulator to get a better user experience.
+Run this app on Pixel 6 API 30 emulator to have a better user experience.